norvig/paip-lisp/docs/chapter19.md

 Some erroneous expressions are underspecified and may return different results in different implementations, but we will ignore that problem.

 <a id="fn19-2"></a><sup>[2](#tfn19-2)</sup>
-The number of parses of sentences of this kind is the same as the number of bracketings of a arithmetic expression, or the number of binary trees with a given number of leaves.
+The number of parses of sentences of this kind is the same as the number of bracketings of an arithmetic expression, or the number of binary trees with a given number of leaves.
-The resulting sequence (1,2,5,14,42,...) is known as the Catalan Numbers.
+The resulting sequence (1, 2, 5, 14, 42, ...) is known as the Catalan Numbers.

 This kind of ambiguity is discussed by [Church and Patil (1982)](B9780080571157500285.xhtml#bb0200) in their article *Coping with Syntactic Ambiguity, or How to Put the Block in the Box on the Table.*